 Use warm water and a little sugar to active and feed the yeast so it will grow and “foam.”
 Make sure the water isn’t too warm or the heat will kill the yeast.
 And of course, cold water won’t activate the yeast at all.

 Start with water that is just slightly above room temperature.

 Once the dough is mixed and kneaded, allow it time to rise and double in size.

 Dump the dough out of the bowl and cut into two pieces.

 Roll the edges under to create two balls of focaccia dough, then press them out into round flat loaves.

 Press holes in the focaccia dough to make little pockets for the fresh berries.

 After the focaccia bread loaves rise a little, drizzle them with honey and sprinkle with flake sea salt.
 Then bake until golden and dripping with honey.

-See why this savory-sweet Italian focaccia bread recipe is so darn special?
+See why this savory-sweet Italian Fresh Berry Focaccia Bread recipe is so darn special?

 It’s the perfect way to showcase your fresh summer berries!